videlais/Unofficial-Ink-Cookbook/Introduction/index.md

 ### Emphasis

+#### Concepts

 When introducing terms, it will be given *emphasis*.

-In different places, *emphasis may be used to stress its importance or connection to other concepts.*
+In different places, *emphasis may repeated to stress importance or connection to other, previous concepts.*

-In rare cases, strong emphasis is used to **stress warnings or potential problems.**.

-### Code Styling
+#### Representations

+Strong emphasis is used for **story knots** and **stitches**.
+As these are the different sections of a story, they are given **strong emphasis**

+Diverts are represented as in-line code blocks.
+For example, the divert `-> Example` would be shown with both its arrow and the name of the knots or stitch it uses.

-Keywords in Ink appear through in-line code blocks.
+Keywords in Ink also appear throughout using in-line code blocks.
 For example, `VAR` would appear like this.

+Choices are written using *emphasis*.
+However, their output is enclosed in quotation marks.

+## Other Programming Languages

-When discussing other scripting or programming languages, emphasis is used for properties and function names.
-Strong emphasis is used for the name of objects or other complex data structures.
+When discussing other scripting or programming languages such as JavaScript or C#, *emphasis* is used for properties.
+Strong emphasis is used for the name of objects, methods, or other complex data structures.